Alan Ferguson (Chair)

 The Committee consists of four Non-Executive Directors.
 Alan Ferguson has held a number of senior finance director roles and is Chair of the Audit Committee of a FTSE 100 company and an AIM listed company.
-The Board considers each member of the Committee is independent within the definition of the Code and that each of them has relevant financial experience as well as a broad and diverse spread of commercial experience, including competence in operating within the chemical industry.
-Such consideration provides the Board with assurance that the Committee has the appropriate skills and experience to ensure that it can be fully effective, and that it meets the Code requirement that at least one member has significant, recent and relevant financial experience and that the Committee as a whole is competent in the sector in which the Company operates.
+The Board considers each member of the Committee is independent within the definition of the Code and has relevant financial experience, as well as a broad and diverse spread of commercial experience, including competence in operating within the chemical industry.
+Such consideration provides the Board with assurance that the Committee has the appropriate skills, breadth and experience to ensure that it can be fully effective, and that it meets the Code requirements that at least one member has significant, recent and relevant financial experience and that the Committee as a whole is competent in the sector in which the Company operates.

 The Key Responsibilities of the Committee are to:

-In addition to routine business, the Committee has four focus areas for 2018.
+In addition to routine business, the Committee has three focus areas for 2019.
 The Committee will:

 Continue to review the implementation of our Data Privacy policies and procedures globally

 Consider the implications of the Group’s digital strategy on cyber security risk

 Review in detail the HR system implementation planned for 2019.